Articulations, A Radical Methodology for Black Pedagogy

 With its innovative methodology, including Moisturized and Wrapped Healing Circles, this book not only contributes to academic discourse but also serves as a practical guide for fostering inclusive research practices.

-Eghosa Obaizamomwan-Hamilton is a Black motherscholar and Clinical Associate at Stanford University.
-She is co-founder of Making Us Matter and co-founding editor of The Black Educology Journal, a collective promoting liberation and visibility for Black communities.
+Dr. Eghosa Obaizamomwan-Hamilton is a Black motherscholar working in the Graduate School of Education at Stanford University, but prioritizes working for her community.
+Prior to higher education, she was a K-12 educator for 16 years.
+Her broad research and teaching focus on Black Critical Race Theory, Black Educational Studies, Black Feminist Thought, intersectionality, critical pedagogy, and the sociology of race and education.
+She is the co-founder of the nonprofit organization Making Us Matter and co-founding editor of The Black Educology Mixtape "Journal".
 Her scholarship investigates the complex intersections of race, identity, gender, and education, and is published in peer-reviewed journals such as Harvard Educational Review, Equity & Excellence in Education, Race Ethnicity and Education, and Educational Studies.
-Her research interests center on Black educational studies, Black methodologies, social reproduction, and critical pedagogy.
-With over 17 years of experience—her writing, teaching, and research meet at the intersections.
+Drawing on 18 years of experience, her writing, teaching, and research intersect to explore interdisciplinary themes deeply informed by and engaging with Black intellectual traditions.

 Chapter One